bootstrapworld/curriculum/lessons/Data-Science/standard-deviation/langs/en-us/slides.md

 Let’s connect what we know about standard deviation to your chosen dataset.

 - Open your chosen dataset starter file in Pyret.
-- Use Pyret to compute its standard deviation.
+- Remind yourself which two columns you investigated in the @lesson-link{measures-of-center} lesson and use Pyret to compute the standard deviation for one of them.
-- What question does your display answer?
+- What question does your computation answer?
 - Now, write down that question in the top section of the @printable-exercise{analysis-stdev-my-dataset.adoc}.
 - Then, complete the rest of the data cycle, recording how you considered, analyzed and interpreted the question.
-- Repeat this process for at least one more quantitative column.
+- Repeat this process for the other column you explored before (and any others you are curious about).

 Let’s connect what we know about standard deviation to your chosen dataset.

 @teacher{
 - Open your chosen dataset starter file in Pyret.
 ** _Teachers: Students have the opportunity to choose a dataset that interests them from our @lesson-link{choosing-your-dataset/pages/datasets-and-starter-files.adoc, "List of Datasets"} in the @lesson-link{choosing-your-dataset} lesson._
-** - Choose one quantitative column that you'd like to analyze.
+- Remind yourself which two columns you investigated in the @lesson-link{measures-of-center} lesson and use Pyret to compute the standard deviation for one of them.
 ** _Note: Consider recommending that students choose the same column they used when they found their @lesson-link{measures-of-center}.
 If students use a different column, they will need to copy/paste additional slides into their slide deck._
-- Use Pyret to compute its standard deviation.
-- What question does your display answer?
+- What question does your computation answer?
 ** _Possible responses: How is the data for a certain column distributed?
 How does the standard deviation compare to the mean?_
 - Now, write down that question in the top section of the @printable-exercise{analysis-stdev-my-dataset.adoc}.
 - Then, complete the rest of the data cycle, recording how you considered, analyzed and interpreted the question.
-- Repeat this process for at least one more quantitative column.
+- Repeat this process for the other column you explored before (and any others you are curious about).
+** _Note: If students want to investigate new columns from their dataset, they will need to copy/paste additional Measures of Center and Spread slides into their Explorartion Project and calculate the mean, median, modes and 5-number summaries for the new columns._

 Invite students to discuss their results and consider how to interpret them.
 }